bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 Note: devices are not added to these sets if they are devices already owned by the driver.
 There is no point in a driver snooping on its own devices.

+IPyServer
+^^^^^^^^^

+The IPyServer class takes a list of driver instances and creates a listening port, with a pool of _ClientConnection objects which accept incoming client connections, and can also create outgoing connections to remote INDI servers.
+Each _ClientConnection has a txque queue.

+The IPyServer class has two queues defined with asyncio.Queue(6).

+IPyServer.serverwriterque - where data will be sent to client connections.

+IPyServer.serverreaderque - where data will be received from clients.

+IPyServer has method add_remote(self, host, port, blob_enable="Never", debug_enable=False) which make outgoing calls to remote INDI servers.
+The method uses the indipyclient package to create a child class of an indipyclient.IPyClient object.
+This child class, defined as indipydriver.remote.RemoteConnection(IPyClient) overwrites the rxevent(self, event) method of IPyClient to accept data from the remote service and passes it to other remote connections, to driver readerques and to IPyServer.serverwriterque.

+The IPyServer.asyncrun() coroutine creates a task which reads data from IPyServer.serverwriterque and copies it to each connected _ClientConnection.txque.

+Each connection calls comms.Port_TX, where the txque is read, it is checked against a (per connection) SendChecker object which is populated with permissions dependent on enableBLOB's received, and if allowed, it is transmitted to the server port.

 IPyDriver.writerque
 ^^^^^^^^^^^^^^^^^^^

 The driver, devices and propertyvectors - when called to send data, create the xmldata object, and call the IPyDriver.send(xmldata) method.

-This method puts data into IPyDriver.writerque, which as can be seen from the above, is passed into the driver.comms coroutine.
+This method puts data into IPyDriver.writerque, which is passed into the driver.comms coroutine.

 If stdin/out is used, the writerque is read in module comms.STDOUT_TX and data passed to stdout.

-If the listen method is used, the writerque is read in module comms.Port_TX, it is checked against a BLOBSstatus object which is populated with permissions dependent on enableBLOB's received, and if allowed, it is transmitted to the server port.
+If the listen method is used, the writerque is read in module comms.Port_TX, it is checked against a indipydriver.comms.SendChecker object which is populated with permissions dependent on enableBLOB's received, and if allowed, it is transmitted to the server port.

 If IPyServer is used, possibly with multiple drivers, an IPyServer.serverwriterque is created.

-Multiple ipyserver._DriverComms objects are created, one for each driver, and assigned to the driver.comms attribute, each reads the driver.writerque and puts the data into the IPyServer.serverwriterque.
+Multiple ipyserver._DriverComms objects are created, one for each driver, and assigned to the driver.comms attribute.

+Each _DriverComms.__call__ method does several things:

+It reads the driver.writerque and puts the data into the IPyServer.serverwriterque.
 This combines all the driver writer queues into one queue.
 The data from the driver.writerque is also tested against other drivers snooping requirements, (by testing the other drivers snoopall, snoopdevices, snoopvectors attributes) and if another driver wants to snoop it, a copy is placed into the other drivers readerque.

-A pool of ipyserver._ClientConnection objects is created, and one is assigned per client connection.
-Each has a _ClientConnection.txque queue.

-The IPyServer.asyncrun() coroutine creates a task which reads data from IPyServer.serverwriterque and copies it to each connected _ClientConnection.txque.

-Each connection calls comms.Port_TX, where the txque is read, it is checked against a (per connection) BLOBSstatus object which is populated with permissions dependent on enableBLOB's received, and if allowed, it is transmitted to the server port.
+Similarly it also checks remote server connections snooping requirements, and if a remote connection wants to snoop it, a copy is sent by calling the remote connection send method.

 IPyDriver.readerque